akuzko/re-use-form/README.md

   - `get('foos.1.bar') // => 'bak'`
   - `get() // returns whole form's attributes object`
 - `set(name, value)` - sets a `value` for an input with a specified `name`.
-  Optional `meta` argument will be passed to `props.onChange` function alongside with new `attrs` as second argument.
 - `set(object)` - sets multiple values at once.
 Each key in the object corresponds to input name, and values are input values.
-Optional `meta` argument will be passed to `props.onChange` function alongside with new `attrs` as second argument.
 - `errors` - object representing all validation errors.
 - `getError(name)` - returns validation error for an input with a given name.
 - `setErrors(errors)` - sets `errors` (object) as form's errors.
+- `setError(name, error)` - sets an error for a single input with a given name.

 In addition to properties above, if `useForm`/`uesControlledForm` hook was called with validation rules for inputs, hook object will also have properties bellow:

-- `setError(name, error)` - sets an error for a single input with a given name.
 - `validate({onValid, onError})` - performs form validations.
-Accepts an object with `onValid` and `onError` callbacks that will be called in case of successfull/failed validation correspondingly.
+Accepts an object with `onValid` and `onError` callbacks that will be called in case of successful/failed validation correspondingly.
 - `submitWith(callback)` - performs form validation and executes a callback if there were no errors.